Why We Exist

 The trypraying booklet is unapologetically for those outside the church: the irreligious and the self-respecting agnostic!
 It contains stories of answered prayer, ideas of things to do, important themes about how to connect with God and honest prayers.
 In essence it is an outrageous exposure to the grace and power of God.
 But it can also be a help to Christians!
 The really exciting part is what happens when a person gets before God and begins to pray an honest-to-God prayer.
 Download a brochure for people in churches that explains trypraying:

-If your church is in England, Wales and Ireland and you want to join the trypraying initiative please let us know by
+If you want to join the trypraying initiative please visit

 What happens when people trypraying